hallorant/bigmit/coco2usb/README.md

-# Color Computer 2 USB Power Mod - Running your CoCo from a USB powerstrip
+# Color Computer 2 USB Power Mod - Running your Color Computer 2 from a USB powerstrip

 This modification can be useful if your power supply is bad.
 However, my primary motivation was how hot my CoCo 2 ran.
 This modification changes your